 On a seemingly ordinary Tuesday in August 2025, the quaint village of Dharali, a popular stopover en route to the sacred Gangotri, was struck by a devastating cloudburst.
 This sudden and intense downpour unleashed flash floods that tore through the village, leaving nearly half of it in ruins.
 The floodwaters, a torrent of muddy, debris-laden chaos, swept away buildings, roads, and even vehicles, as captured in a chilling viral video showing a sedan bobbing helplessly in the raging waters.
 The cries of onlookers, shouting, “There are people inside!” underscored the horror as the car disappeared from view, its fate uncertain.

 Hydrologist Manish Shrestha described the event as an “extreme event,” with 270mm of rainfall recorded in just 24 hours.
 Such intense rainfall, particularly in mountainous regions like Uttarkashi, has a concentrated and destructive impact.
-Experts, including Shrestha from the International Centre for Integrated Mountain Development, suggest that these increasingly frequent extreme weather events may be linked to the broader climate crisis, a sobering reminder of the environmental challenges facing the Himalayan region.
+Experts, including Shrestha from the International Center for Integrated Mountain Development, suggest that these increasingly frequent extreme weather events may be linked to the broader climate crisis, a sobering reminder of the environmental challenges facing the Himalayan region.

 The Scale of Destruction in Dharali